Charles pays tribute to ‘resilience’ of Antarctic research scientists

 In a morale-raising message recorded for the BBC’s midwinter broadcast, Charles praised the researchers’ “critically important” work as well as their “resilience and commitment” to their jobs.

-“Each observation, measurement and calculation you undertake adds to the world’s understanding of the Earth’s fragile systems,” he said.
+“With the sun shying away from your horizon today, I particularly wanted to send my warmest good wishes to all of those serving at British Antarctic research stations this midwinter’s say and, above all, to express the greatest admiration for the critically important work you do.

-“With the sun shying away from your horizon today, I particularly wanted to send my warmest good wishes.”
+“The scientific research that the British Antarctic Survey undertakes, alongside teams from across the world, is today more vital than ever, telling us stories of the past, the present and possible futures.

 It comes a month after the King, a longtime environmental advocate, urged people to help save the planet during a charity fundraiser, telling the crowd: “Collaboration is far better than conflict.”